-05. Use harmonic excitation to add presence and punch to your mixdown or (online mastering services).
+05. Use harmonic excitation to add presence and punch to your mixdown or (best online mastering services).
 This can help instruments cut through a mix or add some extra excitement to a vocal performance.

 06. Use transient shaping to control the attack and decay of sounds in your track.
 This can make drums sound more aggressive or give guitars more sustain.

 07. add reverb and delay effects to create a sense of space and depth in your mix.
 This is especially important for acoustic instruments or vocals.